-This audit plan will guide the delivery of our audit mandate in the International Training Centre, also known as the 'Centre', of the International Labour Organization (ITC-ILO) for the financial year 2018.
+This audit plan will guide the delivery of our audit mandate in the International Training Centre, also known as the 'Centre', of the International Labour Organization (ITC-ILO) for the financial year 2019.
 This plan specifically presents our audit objectives that are based on the mandated functions; the basic audit work based on our audit approach and methodology; the audit milestones; and, the management of audit resources.
-This audit plan lays out our audit trajectories based on the results of our audit engagements which are bound to evolve as our audit progresses.